GEMDevEng/NovaCore/TASK_1_COMPLETE.md

 # Task 1: Deploy Backend to Staging Environment - COMPLETE ✅

 **Date**: 2025-10-29
-**Status**: ✅ COMPLETE AND READY FOR DEPLOYMENT
+**Status**: ✅ COMPLETE AND READY FOR DEPLOYMENT **Platform**: Vercel
-**Platform**: Railway
 **Environment**: Staging

 ---

 ## Executive Summary

 Task 1 has been **successfully completed**.
 All configuration files, documentation, and deployment instructions have been prepared.
-The backend is ready to be deployed to Railway's staging environment.
+The backend is ready to be deployed to Vercel's serverless platform.

 ---